 In July 1942, the family received a second letter.
 The following is an excerpt from it.

 “The last report of casualties received by the War Department from the Philippines arrived early in the morning of May 6.
 Through this date, First Lieutenant William H. Gentry had not been reported as a casualty.
 The War Department will consider the persons serving in the Philippine Islands as “missing in action” from the date of the surrender of Corregidor, May 7, until definite information to the contrary is received.

 “Efforts to secure prisoner of war lists from the Philippines have not been successful to this date due to the lack of communication and the fact that the Japanese Government has not yet given permission for the Swiss representative and the International Red Cross delegates to make visits to prisoner of war camps in the islands.
 When the lists of prisoners are received, we will clear the name of your son and send you any additional information that we may have.”

-In Gentry’s case, on October 27, 1942, he was sent to the Philippine Experimental Farm on the Island of Mindanao.
+In Gentry’s case, he was sent to the Philippine Experimental Farm on the Island of Mindanao.
 The camp was about 36 miles from Davao City.
 There, the prisoners from Bataan and Corregidor were joined by POWs taken in the Southern Philippine Islands.
 Altogether, there were 2200 POWs on the island.
 On the island, the POWs cut wood for lumber, grew coffee beans, grew rice, and grew hemp for rope.